JonathanReyess/DukeGPT/README.md

 dotnet --version
 ```

+### Environment

+Fill in the appropriate keys which can be found within your Azure service in /DukeGPT/settings/appsettings.json along with your publishing profile.

 ### Web Chat

 If you are on Mac, make sure you have disabled airplay in order to run the bot in the web chat within Bot Framework Composer.